 Pink Roadhouse in Oodnadatta where we stopped for lunch.
 I had a burger with the lot (includes fried egg and pickled beet) with chips (french fries in Oz) on the Mail Run Tour...fascinating trip!
 The beet added to the burger wasn't bad.

 Lone Stuart Pea plant photographed on side of road along the Oodnadatta Track.

 Enjoyed the meals we had at both Oodnadatta and Williams Creek and arrived safely back at the motel at 11:00pm after a flat tire change…long day.
+However, the silver lining with the flat tire was, it gave us a great opportunity to enjoy the spectacular night sky display in the southern hemisphere…including the Southern Cross or Crux.
 The trip itself was fascinating and gave us an insight into outback station life and the history of this huge desert-like area.

 My Favorite bird in Australia the Rose Breasted Cockatoo or commonly known as the galah.